Skip to main content

 • They monitor and operate a supply chain that delivers the meals to your doorstep.

-• They employ a customer service team to help if you have any questions or anything goes wrong.
+• They employ a customer service team to help if you have any questions or if anything goes wrong.

-All of the things mentioned above are just a few of the overall daily operations of meal kit delivery services that they must oversee and fund.
+All the things mentioned above are just a few of the overall daily operations of meal kit delivery services that they must oversee and fund.
 All while providing a delicious meal well below the cost of an equivalent one at a restaurant.
 After all that, it’s a wonder how these companies retain enough profit to stay in business.

 So is the convenience worth it?
 That all depends on how you feel about finding recipes and going to the store to buy groceries.
 There is definitely no shortage of recipes online.
 However, for some, the pandemic has made grocery shopping more stressful than it needs to be, for more than one reason.
 There are obviously health concerns, but lingering supply chain issues can make finding the right ingredients tough as well.

 When you subscribe to a meal kit delivery service, you don’t have to worry about either of those things.
-Also, some companies take it a step further by prepping meals or partially cooking the meals for you.
+Also, some companies take it a step further by prepping the meals or partially cooking the meals for you.
 In those cases, you have even less work to do, bumping up the convenience premium.

 Because of all the competition out there, meal kit delivery services can’t afford to send low-quality or spoiled foods to their customers.
 So, that happens very rarely.
 However, we’re all human, and mistakes can happen.
-But, these companies work diligently to source quality ingredients from reliable suppliers.
+But these companies work diligently to source quality ingredients from reliable suppliers.
 So, in our experience, ingredient quality has never been an issue.

 We all hold different standards in terms of taste.
-Those who are well-traveled and have experienced many different cuisines by acclaimed chefs probably hold food to a higher standard than those who are perfectly satisfied by a diner meal.
+Those who are well-traveled individuals and have experienced many different cuisines by acclaimed chefs probably hold food to a higher standard than those who are perfectly satisfied by a diner meal.
 The same goes for people who have some professional cooking experience.
 The recipes could seem too basic or bland.

 In terms of taste, it’s essential to take meal kit delivery services for what they are and curb your expectations.
 You’re getting the convenience of a pre-portioned (or in some cases pre-made) meal.
 It’s not going to be a Michelin-Star-level experience.
 Also, in general, the recipes must be able to be made by novice and intermediate-level home cooks.
 So, there are limitations in that area as well.

-umami mushroom pasta red wine
+Umami mushroom pasta red wine

-Plateresca/Getty Images
+Plateresca/Getty Images / Getty

 While some meal delivery services offer plans that can cover almost every meal of the day, many do not.
 Meal kit delivery services are primarily intended to be periodic breaks from cooking.
 If you never cook at home on your own, then they’re designed to bring you into the kitchen and let you take a break from eating out.